ibm-cloud-docs/vpc/fs_snapshots_manage.md

 | Deleting | The snapshot is being deleted. |
 | Deleted | The snapshot was deleted and is not available to restore shares. |
 {: caption="File share snapshot lifecycle states" caption-side="bottom"}

-## Managing security and compliance
-{: #fs-snapshots-manage-security}

-Because snapshots are created from {{site.data.keyword.filestorage_vpc_short}} shares, they share the encryption key.
-When a share is created from a Snapshot, your SCC-registered preference of allowing only Customer-Managed encryption is applicable.
-For more information, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).

 ## Next steps
 {: #fs-snapshots-manage-next-steps}